UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_LodManager.rst

 .. class:: KX_LodManager(PyObjectPlus)

-   This class contains a list of all levels of detail for a KX_GameObject.
+   This class contains a list of all levels of detail used by a game object.

    .. attribute:: levels

-      Return the list of all levels of detail of the KX_GameObject.
+      Return the list of all levels of detail of the lod manager.
-      To select one level (:class:`KX_LodLevel`), you can do:
-      KX_GameObject.lodManager.lodLevel[index] and then you can set
-      individual attributes for this level of detail.

-      :type: list (read only)
+      :type: list of :class:`KX_LodLevel`

    .. attribute:: distanceFactor